Tyler Boyd Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Matchup vs. Los Angeles

-- Boyd had 65 receiving yards per game in one career matchup against the Rams, 22.5 more than his receiving yards prop bet over/under for Sunday's game (42.5).

-- Boyd did not have a touchdown catch in that game against the Rams.
+- Boyd did not have a touchdown catch in that outing against the Rams.

-- This week Boyd will face the NFL's 24th-ranked pass defense (263.3 yards allowed per game).

-- The Rams have allowed 17 touchdowns through the air (1.0 per game).
-They are second in the league in that category.

 Recent Performances

-- Against the Chiefs in the AFC Championship game, Boyd racked up 19 yards on four receptions (six targets).

-- Boyd's 10 grabs during his last three games have turned into 62 yards (20.7 ypg) and one touchdown.
-He's been targeted 14 times.
+- During his last three games, Boyd has hauled in 62 yards (on 10 grabs) and one touchdown.

 Boyd's Cincinnati Teammates